ArctosDB/documentation-wiki/_how_to/How-to-Enter-Data-for-a-Single-Record.markdown

 * **Attribute** is selected from a [code table](https://arctos.database.museum/info/ctDocumentation.cfm).

-* **Value** may be selected from a code table or accept free text depending upon the attribute selected.
+* **Value** may be selected from a code table, be a number, or accept free text depending upon the attribute selected.

 **OPTIONAL**